-Description: This native perennial plant is usually unbranched and up to 4' tall.
+Description: This perennial plant is usually unbranched and up to 4' tall.
 The smooth central stem can be green or reddish.
 The alternate leaves are up to 6" long and 1½" wide, becoming slightly smaller as they ascend up the stem.
 They are narrowly lanceolate or oblong-elliptic, smooth along their margins, and largely devoid of hairs.
 In the upper half of the plant, there are often small leaves that develop from the upper axils of the primary leaves; they have a wing-like appearance.
 The showy inflorescence is up to 1' long, consisting of an erect panicle of small yellow compound flowers.
 The flowering stems don't curve outward and downward like many other goldenrods, but are held erect or curve upward.
 Each compound flower is about ¼" across, consisting of 4-10 ray florets surrounding the disk florets.
 The spacing of the ray florets tends to be irregular, and they may not open at the same time.
 These flowers occasionally have a mild fragrance.
 The blooming period occurs during late summer or early fall, and lasts about a month.
 Later, the achenes develop small tufts of hairs, and are dispersed by the wind.
 The root system is fibrous and rhizomatous, occasionally forming vegetative offsets.
 In older mature plants, a woody caudex develops.

 Cultivation: The preference is full or partial sun, and slightly moist to slight dry conditions.
 The soil can contain significant amounts of loam, sand, or rocky material.
 Occasionally, the leaves succumb to powdery mildew and other kinds of foliar disease, particularly after the blooming period is over in the fall.
 This plant is easy to grow, but can topple over if it is spoiled by excessive moisture or fertilizer.

-Habitat & Range: Showy Goldenrod occurs occasionally in the northern half of Illinois, and is uncommon or absent in the southern half (see Distribution Map).
+Habitat & Range: The native Showy Goldenrod occurs occasionally in the northern half of Illinois, and is uncommon or absent in the southern half (see Distribution Map).
 Habitats include mesic to slightly dry black soil prairies, sand prairies, openings in rocky upland forests, Black Oak savannas, thickets, woodland borders, and abandoned fields.

 Faunal Associations: The flowers attract honeybees, bumblebees, ants, beetles, and the occasional moth or butterfly.
 Among the beetles, are such visitors as Chauliognathus pennsylvanicus (Goldenrod Soldier Beetle) and Epicauta pensylvanica (Black Blister Beetle).
 These insects seek nectar primarily.
 The caterpillars of many moths feed on various parts of this goldenrod and others (see Moth Table).
 Other insect feeders include various leafhoppers, lace bugs, plant bugs, and beetles.
 To a limited extent, the seeds are eaten by the Eastern Goldfinch and the Greater Prairie Chicken.
 Mammalian herbivores occasionally eat the leaves, stems, and flowers, including deer, rabbits, groundhogs, and livestock.
 When this plant is infected by a fungus (Coleosporium sp.), it can cause sickness and death in cattle and horses.
 Like other goldenrods, it may contain a hemolytic agent that is mildly poisonous to some herbivores.